banique15/benchmarkLLM/README.md

 # LLM Benchmark

-A web application for benchmarking Large Language Models (LLMs) using the OpenRouter API.
+A web application for benchmarking Large Language Models (LLMs) using the OpenRouter API and LangChain.

 ## Features